sslab-gatech/lkl-hydra/Documentation/process/howto.rst

 	https://bugzilla.kernel.org/page.cgi?id=faq.html

-The file :ref:`admin-guide/reporting-bugs.rst <reportingbugs>` in the main kernel source directory has a good template for how to report a possible kernel bug, and details what kind of information is needed by the kernel developers to help track down the problem.
+The file admin-guide/reporting-bugs.rst in the main kernel source directory has a good template for how to report a possible kernel bug, and details what kind of information is needed by the kernel developers to help track down the problem.